 India is inevitably welcoming and enduringly humble.
 You can merrily explore the streets and the locals will greet you with a smile.
 Spiritual cities immerse you in astonishing culture, ensuring that you enjoy connecting experiences with local people and their lifestyles.
 Temples, Gurdwaras, Monasteries, Masjids, you will get to see various forms of Gods in India and countless ways to worship them.

-A land with varied greeting customs, different religions in India has different ways to express their greetings to other people.
+In a land with varied greeting customs, different religions in India has different ways to express their greetings to other people.
 For instance, in Hindu families 'Namaste' is the most usual way of greeting the elders and outsiders.
 The gesture of joining both palms together and raising below the face shows respect for others while also making the greeter feel the affection in return.
 Likewise, Muslims greet each other and outsiders by saying 'Adab', which involves the gesture of raising the right hand towards the face in a manner where the palm is inwards and in front of the eyes with the fingertips almost touching the forehead.
-While in India, no 'hello' or 'hi' can create that magic which these respectful gestures make.
+While in India, no 'hello' or 'hi' can create that magic that these respectful gestures make.

 The heritage and culture of the country is reflected in the vibrant festivals that are celebrated at different times in India.
 For Hindus, the Ganesh Chaturthi leads the series of festivals.
 The festival is celebrated with splendor and glory in the state of Maharashtra.
 Massive idols of Lord Ganesh are displayed in pandals.
 A Lot of money is spent on the puja.
 At the homes of the people, small Ganesh idols are also worshiped.
-This week-long celebration includes buying new clothes, preparing sweet dishes such as modaks and pandal hopping.
+This week-long celebration includes buying new clothes, and preparing sweet dishes such as modaks and pandal hopping.

 This festival is followed by Durga Puja which is the most famous festival for the Bengalis.
 Durga Puja is hugely celebrated in different cities of West Bengal.
 It is believed that Maa Durga descend from Himalaya with her four children and stay for four days i.e. Saptami, Ashtami, Navami, and Dashami.